jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

 A time of thankful reflection.

-- Praise be to the life of Jesus Christ.
+- <b>Praise be to the life of Jesus Christ</b>.
 That we are able to glory in Thanksgiving through his grace
-- I am thankful to be in our Holy Place, our Ward and City.
+- I am thankful to be in <b>our Holy Place, our Ward and City</b>.
 In the news of Ukraine and Gaza, we are SO blesssed to be living in a place of amazing weather, resources, and peace
-- I am thankful for this moment to discuss "Giving to the Lord"
+- I am thankful for this moment to <b>discuss "Giving to the Lord"</b>

 ### Great memories from our Ward members in Heaven
-Feelings of gratitde I have observed from former acquaintances with those who have passed.
+<b>Feelings of gratitde</b> I have observed from former acquaintances with those who have passed.

 - Kristan Kelly.
 My memories service memories of Kristan, her glow and observing her service and companionship to Diane Harrington.